FlavScents AInsights Entry for Cyclotene (CAS: 765-70-8)

 3. Natural Occurrence & Formation

 Cyclotene naturally occurs in various foodstuffs, including maple syrup, coffee, and roasted nuts.
-It is primarily formed through the Maillard reaction, a complex chemical process that occurs during the heating of sugars and amino acids.
-This reaction is crucial for the development of flavor in cooked foods, making cyclotene a key component in natural flavor designations.
+It is primarily formed through the Maillard reaction, a complex series of chemical reactions between amino acids and reducing sugars during the heating process.
+This reaction is responsible for the development of cyclotene's characteristic caramel-like aroma, making it a key component in the flavor profile of many cooked and processed foods.
+Its presence in natural sources supports its designation as a "natural flavor" in regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs